Last Updated 2 months by Emily Standley-Allard

 This is likely a request for ‘link juice’ or a ‘back link’.

-Backlinks are highly desirable to companies so much so that many brands are willing to pay for them.
+Backlinks are highly desirable to your domain authority as well as companies so much so that many brands are willing to pay for them.

 Both the blogger and the reviewed product could be at potential risk.
 If you are wooed to do a sponsored post for a client, you are wise to make your links ‘nofollow’ and let the company be aware of this.